Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Mei 2025 17.32.29 UTC
+- WIB: Selasa, 6 Mei 2025 18.23.28 UTC
-- WITA: Selasa, 6 Mei 2025 18.32.29 UTC
+- WITA: Selasa, 6 Mei 2025 19.23.28 UTC
-- WIT: Selasa, 6 Mei 2025 19.32.29 UTC
+- WIT: Selasa, 6 Mei 2025 20.23.28 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: funny
+Kategori: friendship